-The following transactions are subject to VAT:
+The following transactions are subject

-- Taxable supplies of goods or services made by a taxable person; and - Importation of goods or services (other than an exempt import or services) by any person.
+- Taxable supplies of goods or services made by a taxable person; and - Importation of goods or services (other than exempt imports or services) by any person.

-The annual registration threshold for domestic supplies is Uganda Shillings (UGX) 50 million (approximately USD20 000).
+The annual registration threshold for domestic supplies is Uganda Shillings (UGX) 150 million (approximately USD45 000).

-Applications for registration for VAT must be made by all persons carrying on existing business activities whose annual taxable turnover exceeds or is expected to exceed UGX50 million in a 12-month period or UGX12.5 million in a three-month period.
-A person who fails to register is liable for a penalty equal to double the amount of tax payable during the period that no application for registration is filed, or that registration by the Commissioner-General has not yet taken place.
+Applications for registration for VAT must be made by all persons carrying on existing business activities whose annual taxable turnover exceeds or is expected to exceed UGX150 million in a 12-month period or UGX37.5 million in a three-month period.

+A person who fails to register is liable for a penalty equal to double the amount of tax payable during the period for which no application for registration was filed, or for which registration by the Commissioner-General has not yet taken place.

-Persons carrying on a taxable activity, whose expected turnover is below the annual registration threshold UGX50 million, may register voluntarily.
+Persons carrying on a taxable activity may register voluntarily if their expected turnover is below the annual registration threshold of UGX150 million.